Devon 502-601

 Lease of Kitts Oak or

-Roebuck Farm in Honiton, Devon, between Samuel Stevens of Axminster, Gent and
+Roebuck Farm in Honiton, Devon, between Samuel Stevens of Axminster,

-James Hine of Middle Temple, Gent.
-A
+Gent and James Hine of Middle Temple, Gent.

-of John Snook. |
+possession of John Snook. |

 Hine |